 You can book various kinds of rooms in the University Hall.
 Each room has its own history.
 Please contact FSC Bureau reserverations for bookings of the rooms for meetings, diners or receptions at +31 30 253 8254 or via email@example.com for a quote free of engagement.
 The staff can tell you everything about the rooms, prices, available facilities, conditions for bookings, et cetera.

 You can find more information about the rooms and the tariffs in the leaflet about the rooms.
+The rental of our rooms is subject to the rental conditions of Utrecht University.

 23 January 1579 was an important date in the building’s history, when the Union of Utrecht was signed in the Chapter Hall.
 This treaty created the basis for the Republic of the United Netherlands.